CliftonS/CSC419/README.md

 position for the contraction are the main differences from the original paper.

 Examples:

-Input Sphere:
+Input Pelvis is same as above

-Output Sphere:
+Output Pelvis (./prob 0.40 ../data/cactus.obj 0.5):

-Input Pelvis:
+Input cactus is same as above

-Output Pelvis:
+Output cactus (./prob 0.40 ../data/cactus.obj):

 Instructions (setup):
 1. Extract folder somewhere (which you have already done due to reading this)